tlenex/node-busmq/README.md

 Federation is done over web sockets since they are firewall and proxy friendly.

 The federating bus utilizes a simple pool of hot-connected web sockets.
-When a bus is initialized, it immediately spins up an initial number of web sockets that connect to other bus instances.
+When a bus is initialized, it immediately spins up an fixed number of web sockets that connect to other bus instances.
 When federating an object, the bus selects a web socket from the pool and starts federating the object over it.
-If the number of websockets remaining in the pool reaches a defined minimum size, the pool immediately opens a new web socket to replace the one that was just given.
-This way, the pool always contains a minimum number of available web sockets for immediate use.
-Once a websocket is no longer needed for federation it is placed back into the pool for re-use by another federating client.
-The pool size never grows beyond a defined maximum.
 This behavior provides the best performance by eliminating the need to wait for the web socket to open when starting to federate.

 The API and events of a federated objects are exactly the same as a non-federated objects.
 This is achieved